 In some cases, when a family goes through in vitro fertilization (IVF) treatments, they may successfully have children and not use all the embryos.
-While there is plenty of ethical debate about what to do with the remaining embryos, some families decide to put them up for adoption, to help other families who are trying to conceive and using assisted reproductive technology services.
+Some families decide to put them up for adoption, to help other families who are trying to conceive and using assisted reproductive technology services.
 There are also embryo donation centers such as Snowflakes embryo adoption program, Embryos Alive, Nightlight Embryo Adoption, Adoption Services of Cedar Park, Miracles Waiting, and ReproTech that we work with.

 Embryo donation is similar to traditional IVF, but it cuts out several of the steps, including ovulation stimulation and egg retrieval.
 Because the embryos are already created, Dr. Gago monitors your menstrual cycle and may prescribe medication to regulate or increase the development of your endometrial lining to create a hospitable environment for the embryo.

 When your body is ready, Dr. Gago uses a thin catheter to place an embryo in your uterus during a minimally invasive procedure.
 Depending on your situation, she may put more than one embryo into your uterus to increase your chances of becoming pregnant.
 In most cases, you will know if the embryo transfer was successful approximately two weeks after your procedure.

 If you go through IVF procedures at Gago Center for Fertility and successfully have all the children you want, you can talk to Dr. Gago about donating your remaining embryos to other families who are trying to have babies.
 Dr. Gago and her team provide counseling and advice to help you make this very personal decision.